 - LSAT test score(s), and/or the date when the LSAT will be written.

-Applicants may request a fee waiver for the Ryerson portion of the application fee, using PDF filethe fee waiver application form (print only).
+Applicants may request a fee waiver for the Ryerson portion of the application fee, using the Fee Waiver Application Form, print-only (available in August 2021 for fall 2022 applications).
 To be eligible for consideration, inability to pay for the service must be demonstrated.
 This must be done prior to submitting the OLSAS application.

 Note: The Faculty of Law is committed to accessibility for persons with disabilities.
 If you require this document in an alternative format, please contact: firstname.lastname@example.org.